 When my neighbors and I first moved into our apartments, we had to qualify officially as “middle income” – we are teachers, nurses, artists, musicians, civil servants, social workers, writers.
 We have rented in Manhattan for years, working to pay our rent and bills and enjoy life in New York.
 Many of us, like myself, raised our families here.The high cost of living has made it difficult to save for retirement, and many of us don’t own any real estate that can be sold for profit.
 We have contributed to the diversity of our neighborhood and our city.

 For the past several years I have been photographing the original and long - term tenants of Independence Plaza.
 I am making portraits of residents in their apartments and in the common areas of the complex.
-My intention is to illustrate the diversity of the people and the created comfort of their residences.
-Every apartment may have same parquet floors and bathroom layouts, but people have in many cases transformed the mid-1070’s layouts into real homes.
-When I visit my neighbors and photograph them, I listen to their stories about the neighborhood and realize how important it is to maintain this diversity in our city.
+My intention is to illustrate the distinctive mix of the people and the created comfort of their residences.
+Every apartment may have the same parquet floors and bathroom layouts, but people have in many cases transformed the mid-1970’s layouts into real homes.
+There's a real bond among the original tenants; we have seen each other's kids grow up, and have shown up for their funerals and joyous celebrations.
+When I visit my neighbors and photograph them, I listen to their stories about the neighborhood and realize how important it is to maintain this feeling of community in our city.